peerplays-network/peerplays-utils/peerplays-qa-environment/README.md

 ```
 ### Peerplays
 ```
+# For Multi Node
 docker-compose up peerplays01 peerplays02 peerplays03 peerplays04 peerplays05 peerplays06 peerplays07 peerplays08 peerplays09 peerplays10 peerplays11 peerplays12 peerplays13 peerplays14 peerplays15 peerplays16
 # Wait for "Generated block..." messages
 # Wait for nodes to sync (no "Not producing block..." messages)
 docker exec -it peerplays-qa-environment_peerplays01_1 /bin/bash
+./init-network.sh
+# Wait for maintenance block

+# For All In One
+docker-compose up peerplays-all-in-one
+# Wait for "Generated block..." messages
+# Wait for nodes to sync (no "Not producing block..." messages)
+docker exec -it peerplays-qa-environment_peerplays-all-in-one_1 /bin/bash
 ./init-network.sh
 # Wait for maintenance block
 ```